 Compensation Amounts

-Flight distanceCompensation
+Flight typeCompensation

-Up to 1,500 km€250
+All flights up to 1,500 km€250

-Over 3,500 km€600
+Non-intra-EU flights over 3,500 km€600

 Compensation can be reduced by 50% if the airline offers rerouting and you arrive within 2–4 hours of your original time (depending on distance).
+The amount you get is set by Article 7 of the Regulation; the airline cannot reduce it below this floor by citing internal policy.

 When "Extraordinary Circumstances" Is a Valid Excuse